 - Add your pieces to a gallery wall

 Your first stop should be our guide on where to find free downloadable art.
-Perhaps a vintage drawing from the Met, a retro cat picture from the Library of Congress, combined with a modern abstract from Unsplash would be a good start?
-Or if you’d like to take the DIY approach, try your hand at making your own typographic art.
-Maybe you have art you love but it’s looking a little tired?
+Perhaps a retro cat picture from the Library of Congress, combined with a modern abstract from Unsplash would be a good start?
+Or maybe you have art you love but it’s looking a little tired?
 Try swapping out your frame and matboard for an instant makeover!

 Selecting frames and matboards

 We have a few fabulous frames that work beautifully with eclectic decor.
 Our Hanover frame blends modern style with a quirky and colorful twist (check out both the red and green color options).
 Our Ashford frame in satin gold combines old-world opulence with a contemporary feel, and our Dayton frame in gold follows that cue but takes it to the next level with its chunky proportions.
 Remember, with this style mixing and matching frames is encouraged for an authentic eclectic look.
 We also recommend adding a matboard to a few of your pieces; don’t be afraid to experiment with colors as a matboard is a great way to add a pop of your accent color!

 We’ve made the process of ordering frames easy!
 If you have a digital image, upload it to our frame designer, choose your frame and matboard options, and we’ll print, frame, and ship you your ready-to-hang picture.
 If you have an art print, simply add your print’s height and width to our frame designer, choose your frame and matboard options, and we’ll ship you your frame.